Thinking Hard Strategies: A Teacher's GuideEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 What Research Supports Thinking Hard Strategies in Learning?

-Building on the power of rigorous thought and problem-solving skills, it's important to delve into the cognitive science that underpins these effective thinking strategies.
+Building on the power of rigorous thought and problem-solving skills, examine into the cognitive science that underpins these effective thinking strategies.
 The human brain is a complex organ, and understanding how it processes and retains information can greatly enhance our teaching methods.

 Metacognitive strategies, which involve thinking about one's own thinking, can also play a crucial role in effective learning.
 By reflecting on how they are learning, students can identify the optimal strategy for a given task and adjust their approach as needed.